top of page

 OUR BEGINNINGS

 The launch of our first initiative was in partnership with DeLand High School in Deland, Florida, that introduced 16 students of color to the world of post-production, an industry many kids were unaware of.
 Since then because of grants and donors we now have our own equipment and software to hold bootcamps across the country.
-In the last three years we've held camps in Florida, Alabama and also Los Angeles.
+In the last four years we've held camps in Florida, Alabama, Baltimore, Los Angeles and now adding Atlanta this year.

 MVIMG_20190611_124310.jpg